-No later than the end of the second semester in residence, prior to taking qualifying examinations, each student and his or her Research Advisor should assemble a PhD Advisory (Dissertation) Committee.
-EVS PhD Advisory Committees are comprised of a minimum of five members with at least one member from both the natural and social sciences.
-One member may be external to the institution, but must have adjunct graduate faculty status.
+No later than the end of the second semester in residence, prior to taking qualifying examinations, each student and their Research Advisor should assemble a PhD Advisory (Dissertation) Committee.
+EVS PhD Advisory Committees are comprised of a minimum of five members with at least one member from the natural sciences and one member from the social sciences.
+The majority of faculty members making up the Advisory Committee must be from Arkansas State University.
+However, members may be external to the institution, but must have Graduate Faculty Status (to apply for Graduate Status, please contact the EVS Office).
 After consultation with the Research Advisor and with prospective Advisory Committee members, the Request for Dissertation Committee form (Form 3) is filed to request formation of a research committee.
 The PhD Advisory Committee's responsibilities include, but are not limited to:

 - 1. Advising students on their course program and discussion of specialty area requirements. - 2.
 Determining the nature of the qualifying examinations, establishing deadlines for those examinations and ensuring that deadlines are met. - 3.
 Ensuring that each student receives an appropriate range of learning experiences. - 4.
 Review of performance in teaching, course work, examinations, and research. - 5.
 Recommendations to the EVS Program Committee regarding a student's progress. - 6.
-Recommending to the Director of the Graduate Program in Environmental Science the inclusion or exclusion of previous graduate level coursework as part of the Program of Study. - 7.
-Assist the Research Advisor in guiding the student's dissertation research, evaluating the research, determining if the research is appropriate for earning the PhD degree in Environmental Science, recommending the student for admission to candidacy and ultimately, recommending the student for the PhD degree.
+Recommending to the Director of the Graduate Program in Environmental Sciences the inclusion or exclusion of previous graduate level coursework as part of the Program of Study. - 7.
+Assist the Research Advisor in guiding the student's dissertation research, evaluating the research, determining if the research is appropriate for earning the PhD degree in Environmental Sciences, recommending the student for admission to candidacy and ultimately, recommending the student for the PhD degree.

-Changes in the PhD Advisory Committee: To petition for a change in the membership of their PhD Advisory Committee, the student MUST gain approval of the EVS Program Director.
+Changes in the PhD Advisory Committee: To petition for a change in the membership of a PhD Advisory Committee, the student MUST gain approval of the EVS Program Director.
 The student will then submit the Petition to Change PhD Advisory Committee form.
 This form is available from the EVS Program Director and must be submitted with the reason for the request and must include the signatures of the advisor, the faculty member who is to be added to the committee, and, if possible, the member who is being replaced.
-Be aware that it is virtually impossible (by Graduate School policy) to change the membership of the PhD Advisory Committee between an initially failed qualifying or candidacy examination and the retake (if permitted) of the exam.
+Be aware that it is virtually impossible (by Graduate Programs policy) to change the membership of the PhD Advisory Committee between an initially failed qualifying or candidacy examination and the retake (if permitted) of the exam.
 Students and faculty alike should consider this in their planning when faculty will be on leave in the semester/year subsequent to the first examination date.
-The Graduate School also requires that a minimum of ten weeks pass before retaking a qualifying exam.
+Arkansas State also requires that a minimum of ten weeks pass before retaking a qualifying exam.